On additive convolution sum of arithmetic functions and related questions: Introduction

 \section{Introduction}

 Convolution sums are ubiquitous in number theory and they play very crucial role in numerous arithmetic problems.
-We give two such instances coming from the two of the long-standing open problems in number theory.
+Two such instances come from two of the long-standing open problems in number theory.
 In the context of the twin prime conjecture, one considers the shifted convolution sum

-where $\Lambda(n)$ denotes the von Mangoldt function, $h$ is a positive even integer and $N$ an integer.
+where $\Lambda(n)$ denotes the von Mangoldt function, $N, h$ are positive integers, with $h$ even.
 Note that in the above sum, the summand is zero unless both $n$ and $n+h$ are prime powers and the contribution of the prime powers is small compared to the contribution of the primes themselves.
 Hence an asymptotic estimate of this sum would enable us to deduce the infinitude of the prime pairs of the form $(n,n+h)$, giving us the twin prime conjecture by putting $h=2$.

 The next instance is in the context of the Goldbach conjecture.
 Here one considers the additive convolution sum